masautt/typescript-compiler-showcase/as1/README.md

 ### Editing the Input to the Lexer

 The lexer analyzes `./as1/input.txt` by default.
-You can manipulate this file to your liking or change the input file name (`FILE_NAME`) in `./src/utils/env.ts`.
+You can manipulate this file to your liking or change the input file name (`INPUT_FILE_NAME`) in `./src/utils/env.ts`.

+You can also change where the application is outputted with `OUTPUT_FILE_NAME`.
+This must be a `JSON file`.

 ### Testing